chabanenk0/gh_hw04/README.md

 1) first routing point: /first (displays a simple Responce object)

-2) Second routing point: /second (displays th
+2) Second routing point: /second (displays the simple template: html)

-You can edit the template's content in the file: ???.html.twig
+You can edit the template's content in the file: src/Acme/DemoBundle/Resources/views/My/second.html.twig

 3) Third routing point: /third (displays the template, that extenses the BASE template)

+You can edit the template's content in the file: src/Acme/DemoBundle/Resources/views/My/third.html.twig